devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/spikes.md

 ---
 title: Spikes

-tags: [teamwork, decomposition]
+tags:
+   - Batch Size
+   - Continuous Learning
+   - Planning
 ---

 Spikes are an exploration of potential solutions for work or research items that cannot be estimated.
-They should be time-boxed in short increments (2-3 days).
+They should be time-boxed in short increments (1-3 days).

 ---